n0pen/godot-mmd-plugin/README.md

 ### PMX:
 - [x] Skeleton
 - [x] Mesh
-- [ ] Morphs
+- [x] Morphs
   - Only vertex morphs are imported
 - [x] Materials
   - Only basic textured materials are created
+  - This will be improved in the future
 - [ ] IK
+  - Currently, IK is imported using Godot's CCDIK
-  - This is under development.
+  - A custom IK system is under development to better match MMD IK results
-- [ ] Bone Parent
+- [x] Bone Parent
-  - This is under development.
+  - Implemented using bone modifiers.
 - [ ] Physics
   - For now, use bone modifiers.
 See below

 ### VMD (under development):
 - Morphs and Motion data has been imported
-  - Interpolation is under development
+- Interpolation has been implemented using a custom skeleton modifier

 ## How do I use it?